edgeworx/docs/content/en/docs/more/maintenance.md

   - Deviceplane Agent's software components may be updated.
   - Deviceplane Agent's configuration files may be modified.
   - The Deviceplane Agent service may be restarted.
-- What does not happen:
+- What does **not** happen:
-  - Your applications and microservices running on your nodes will not be stopped or restarted.
+  - Your applications and microservices running on your nodes will **not** be stopped or restarted.
-  - Your node (edge device) will not be restarted.
+  - Your node (edge device) will **not** be restarted.
-  - Other than the items listed above, no other changes are made to your node.
+  - Other than the changes to the agents listed above, no other changes are made to your node.

 ### Offline nodes